ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 # Vehicle Detection Project

 # Introduction
 In this project, the goal is to write a software pipeline to identify vehicles in a video from a front-facing camera on a car.
-I tried two different solutions.
-The first one rely on computer vision and machine learning tecquine while the second one rely on a deep neural network.
+I tried two different solutions:
+* Histogram of Oriented Gradients (HOG) image descriptor and a Linear Support Vector Machine (SVM)
+* SSD (Single Shot MultiBox Detector)

 # First solution: HOG + SVM